 The primary function of the college's Counseling & Psychological Services Office is to help students cope with academic, career, and personal challenges that may interfere with their ability to achieve academic success and actualize their human potential.
 The counseling philosophy of Medgar Evers College is "to motivate and assist students in their pursuit of education, career, and personal/social empowerment for life-long self-development."
-Counseling is a collaborative process which involves the development of a unique, confidential helping relationship.
+Counseling is a collaborative process involving developing a unique, confidential helping relationship.

-Counseling & Psychological Services facilitate workshops for students, staff and faculty regarding issues of sexual assault, psychological distress, campus violence, tobacco cessation, PTSD, and other mental health issues.
-In addition, Counselors utilize their skills to assist students and clients in achieving objectives through the exploration of a problem and its ramifications, examination of attitudes and feelings, consideration of alternative solutions and decision-making.
+Counseling & Psychological Services facilitate workshops for students, staff, and faculty regarding issues of sexual assault, psychological distress, campus violence, tobacco cessation, PTSD, and other mental health issues.
+In addition, Counselors utilize their skills to assist students and clients in achieving objectives by exploring a problem and its ramifications, examining attitudes and feelings, considering alternative solutions, and decision-making.